SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Nether-Gold-Pan.md

----
-title: "Nether-Gold-Pan"
-description: ""
-lead: ""
-date: 2021-12-27T00:00:00+08:00
-lastmod: 2021-12-27T00:00:00+08:00
-draft: false
-images: []
-menu:
-  docs:
-    parent: "tbd"
-weight: 999
-toc: false
----

-The Nether Gold Pan is an item in the [Tools](/docs/slimefun/tools) category.
+The Nether Gold Pan is an item in the [Tools](https://github.com/Slimefun/Slimefun4/wiki/Tools) category.

 ## How to use the Nether Gold Pan

-Right-click a block of Soul Sand while holding a Nether Gold Pan in your main hand.
+Right-click a block of Soul Sand while holding a Nether Gold Pan in your main hand.<br>
 The block will break and drop Quartz, a Gold Nugget, a Nether Wart, Blaze Powder, Glowstone Dust or a Ghast Tear.

 ## Drop chance
 Each item you can get with a Nether Gold Pan has a different probability to drop, listed below.

 | Item | Chance |